Documentation

 • Archive services — hide old or unused services without deleting them.
 Archived services can't be booked but appear in historical records.

-Services list showing appointment types with add and edit actions
+Services page showing appointment types, durations, and add and edit actions

 Team Members